Designing cities for everyone: What neurodivergent people wish planners knew

 What this means our cities and places

-These findings make one thing clear: our cities aren’t as inclusive as we think.
+These findings make one thing clear: our cities aren’t as inclusive as we like to think.

 Next